enp1s0/vico/README.md

 ## Configuration
 ### Job prologue and epilogue
 You can execute any commands before and after a job by editing `scripts/prologue.sh` and `scripts/epilogue.sh`.

+## Note
+This script uses `$HOME/.vico_state` to manage jobs.
+Please do not remove this file.
+By default, the start and end time of jobs are recorded in this file.